bhagirathbhard/langchain-reporead/README.md

     poetry shell

 This step is necessary to ensure that the repository reader scripts and tools are executed within the Poetry environment.

+4. Create a `questions.txt` file and `answers` folder in the root directory of the repo

+5. Paste all relevant questions into the `questions.txt` file `,` separated

+6. Run the `analyze_repository.ipynb` file.